dworthen/BlazorRealm/README.md

     protected override void OnInit()
     {
+        // Retrieve State from the store
+        // Store.GetState returns a clone of State
+        // as long as State is serializable.
+        // This makes it ok to bind to @State in local
+        // components as it will not mutate central state.
+        // Only dispatching actions will update central state.
+        State = Store.GetState();
-        // 4.
-Register handler for Realm Store Change event Store.Change += OnChangeHandler;
+        // Register handler for Realm Store Change event Store.Change += OnChangeHandler;
     }

     protected void OnChangeHandler(object sender, EventArgs e)
     {
+        // Retreive new state on changes
-        // 5.
-Inform Blazor that the state has changed
+        // and inform Blazor that state has changed
-        // due to changes in the Realm Store.
+        // for rerender.
+        State = Store.GetState();
         StateHasChanged();
     }

     public virtual void Dispose()
     {
-        // 6.
-Remove event handlers when component is disposed Store.Change -= OnChangeHandler;
+        // Remove event handlers when component is disposed Store.Change -= OnChangeHandler;
     }
 }